Help Us Fight Prostate Cancer

 The Man Van will be visiting workplaces, associations, festivals, sporting clubs and events throughout the year.
 We are still very much in the ‘proof of process’ stage of development but here are the answers to some of the questions that we have received.

-• What is the Man Van? – The adapted vehicle has two primary functions, the first is to act as a mobile testing unit, effectively taking the test to the man, with blood tests undertaken by qualified phlebotomists.
+• What is the Man Van? – The adapted vehicle has two primary functions, our vision is to act as a mobile testing unit, effectively taking the test to the man, with blood tests undertaken by qualified phlebotomists.
 The vehicle is secure, and completely private, with all data and samples protected, and designed to operate for charity testing.
+We are working with the Royal Surrey NHS Foundation Trust and our partner MEDEFER to achieve this goal.

 The second purpose is to raise awareness, the very presence of the van alerts people to our ‘Get Tested’ message, and there is plenty of information on hand to answer just about any question related to prostate cancer.